Azure/terraform-azurerm-avm-res-network-bastionhost/README.md

 ### <a name="input_enable_telemetry"></a> [enable\_telemetry](#input\_enable\_telemetry)

 Description: This variable controls whether or not telemetry is enabled for the module.
-For more information see https://aka.ms/avm/telemetryinfo.
+For more information see <https://aka.ms/avm/telemetryinfo>.
 If it is set to false, then no telemetry will be collected.

-Example usage:
-enable\_telemetry = false

 Type: `bool`